MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/scripts/powershell-script-create-teams-from-managers-export-managers.md

 ms.reviewer: brandber
 ms.service: msteams
 audience: admin
-description: Use this PowerShell script to export a list of managers and their directs for your organization, in preparation for creating a team for each manager with their directs as team members. f1.keywords:
+description: Use this PowerShell script to help create a team for each manager with their direct reports as team members. f1.keywords:
 - NOCSH
 ms.localizationpriority: medium